Browse Walker, Weaver, West, Wilson, Woodward, Wylie, and more

 $65.00

-[Armed Services Editions] White, E. B. Quo Vadimus?
-Or the Case for the Bicycle.
+[Armed Services Editions] Wharton, Edith.
+Ethan Frome.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1943), first edition thus, wrappers.
 Softcover.
-No. 696 in this important series, American humor, includes some of his best pieces from "The New Yorker," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD32746
+No. B-34, just the 34th title issued in this important series, lengthy quotes on the rear cover about the book by Bernard De Voto praises the novel and Wharton, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Owner's stamp, rear corner chip, else very good.
+JD36270

 [Modern Literature] White, Kenneth.
 The Coast Opposite Humanity.
 Wales, Unicorn Bookshop, 1975, first edition, wrappers.
 Softcover.
 Subtitled An Essay on the Poetry of Robinson Jeffers.
 Fine.
 JD30538